 23 Strawberry Lane

-A large, very well organised quarter-acre rear garden embracing a large manicured lawn surrounded by a host of specimen plants, trees and shrubs.
+A quarter-acre rear garden embracing a veritable host of colourful specimen plants, trees and shrubs.

 16 Elstead Lane (Little Corner of England)